zehanort/iffinity/README.md

 That's just scratching the surface!
 There are different ways to organize your scripts, your stylesheets, a powerful tag system, and more!

-To get to know the engine and see if it's for you, you can check out the documentation in the [repo wiki](https://github.com/zehanort/iffinity/wiki).
+To get to know the engine and see if it's for you, you can check out the documentation [here](https://zehanort.github.io/iffinity/).
 There, you can find a lot more information about the engine, as well as the full documentation of the engine's author API.

 ### Can I contribute?